 Price: Free as in coffee.

 Not as popular as it once was, the IRC network is still a treasure trove of knowledgeable people and channels.
-There is, however, a slight accessibility problem to IRC with the modern day expectations of “just working”.
-Expectations to a communications channel are much higher now than they once were.
+There is, however, a slight accessibility problem to IRC with the modern-day expectations of “just working”.
+Expectations of a communications channel are much higher now than they once were.

-This service have quickly become one of my all-time favorites.
+This service has quickly become one of my all-time favorites.
 It helped me rediscover that good 1990’s feeling of comradely in IRC channels.

 Price: Free up to two networks (servers) with a daily login required, 5 USD/month for Unlimited